 Health Benefits of Venison:

-One of the main reasons venison is such a popular choice for health-conscious eaters is that it’s lower in fat than beef or pork, making it an excellent alternative for those watching their calorie intake or trying to reduce saturated fat.
+One of the main reasons venison is such a popular choice for health-conscious eaters is that it’s lower in fat than beef or pork.
+This makes it an excellent alternative for those watching their calorie intake or trying to reduce saturated fat.
 Venison is also high in protein, making it a great option for muscle repair and growth.
 Additionally, venison is a rich source of essential nutrients like iron, zinc, and B vitamins, which are important for immune function, energy production, and overall health.

 Choosing the Right Cut of Venison

-Ingredients Needed for Venison Roast
+Ingredients Needed for Venison Roast Recipe

 - 1 venison roast (loin or leg)